 How much homework is there?

 While most kindergartners don’t get much homework, find out how much homework is given in the upper grades.
 One rule of thumb is to give kids about 10 minutes a night per grade, as well as nightly reading.
+Some elementary schools only ask for nightly reading.
 Ask whether homework is a given over weekends, breaks, and holidays — or whether it varies widely from teacher to teacher.
 (This variation can be a red flag that the teaching staff is not all on the same page in terms of their teaching philosophy.)
-If your child is attending the after-school program, ask if the program helps kids with their homework.
+If your child is attending the after-school program, ask if the program helps kids with their homework and if there is room for your child or if there is typically a long wait list.

 How do you support children with different learning styles and needs?